coliff/vaulttec.github.io/_posts/2015-09-05-isis-script-updated-alpha-version.md

  * [Entities](https://github.com/vaulttec/isis-script/blob/develop/dsl.md#entities) with injections, properties, collections, action, events and UI hints
  * [Services](https://github.com/vaulttec/isis-script/blob/develop/dsl.md#services) with injections, actions and events

 This feature set allows us to implement the entity and the repository service of the domain object `SimpleObject` from the [Apache Isis Maven archetype SimpleApp](http://isis.apache.org/guides/ug.html#_ug_getting-started_simpleapp-archetype).
-The corresponding Isis Script (based on the new version of the DSL) is as follows:
+The corresponding Isis Scripts (based on the new version of the DSL) are as follows:

 {% highlight java %}
 package domainapp.dom.modules.simple